ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/unified-sync-and-storage-overview/index.md

 persistence, integrity checking, etc is completely eliminated.
 Each syncable datatype becomes mostly independent from any other datatype.
-The type specific complexity that is still present in the directory implementation should be moved all the way to type specific ModelTypeService implementation.
+The type specific complexity that is still present in the directory implementation should be moved all the way to type specific DataTypeService implementation.
 The core of Sync engine should become more or less a streamlined messaging pipeline with conflict resolution logic.